saegl5/check_student_loans_archives/README.md

 To verify the authenticity of the files in a terminal:
 <pre>
 gpg --keyserver hkps://keyserver.ubuntu.com:443 --recv-keys 0x4191f431
-gpg --verify SHA1SUMS.gpg SHA1SUMS   # example
+gpg --verify SHA1SUMS.gpg SHA1SUMS
 </pre>

 To verify the integrity of the files in a terminal:
 <pre>
-sha1sum -c SHA1SUMS   # example (Ubuntu)
+sha1sum -c SHA1SUMS (Ubuntu)
-shasum -a 1 -c SHA1SUMS   # example (macOS)
+shasum -a 1 -c SHA1SUMS (macOS)
-sha1sum -c SHA1SUMS   # example (Windows Subsystem for Linux)
+sha1sum -c SHA1SUMS (Windows Subsystem for Linux)
 </pre>

 ## Notes